Web Performance Load Testing with LoadView

-One of the benefits of working with Dotcom-Monitor to setup and perform your load testing is that we have both eExternal and Iinternal monitoring tools.
+One of the benefits of working with Dotcom-Monitor to setup and perform your web performance load testing is that we have both external and internal monitoring tools.
 When you are performing a load test, it’s valuable to not only see how the website performs from the external end user’s perspective, but to see how the server performs under the increased load.
 The best way to do this with Dotcom-Monitor is to setup a MetricsView agent to monitor the Performance Counters on your Windows or Linux servers.
-Typically, users will monitor the CPU, Memory usage, bandwidth, disk IO, database response times and any other metrics involved in supporting their web applications.
+Typically, users will monitor the CPU, Memory usage, bandwidth, disk IO, database response times and any other metrics involved in supporting their load and performance testing of web applications.

-While the cloud based LoadView test is being performed on your web application, the internal MetricsView Agent is collecting valuable performance counters from your servers as well as SNMP data from devices supporting those servers.
+While the cloud-based test is being performed on your web application, the internal MetricsView Agent is collecting valuable performance counters from your servers, as well as SNMP data from devices supporting those servers.
 After the test has been completed, you can then cross reference periods where the external testing nodes experienced slow-downs or other issues with the spikes in values collected in the performance counters.
 Overlaying these metrics gives you a better picture of where performance bottlenecks exist.

 Test Using Over 40 Mobile Devices and Browsers

-Most organizations test their web applications in the two or three most popular browsers, but with the rise of mobile devices, there are dozens of different browsers, browser versions, screen resolutions, screen layouts, and interactive methods such as multi-touch zooming, swiping to scroll, and point to click (mouse-less) interaction.
+Most organizations carry out their load and performance testing of web applications in the two or three most popular browsers, but with the rise of mobile devices, there are dozens of different browsers, browser versions, screen resolutions, screen layouts, and interactive methods such as multi-touch zooming, swiping to scroll, and point to click (mouse-less) interaction.
 Now you can choose any of these mobile devices to simulate your load tests.
 The supported devices include Apple iPhones, iPads, iPods, Google Nexus, Samsung Galaxy, Sony, HTC, Blackberry, Motorola, Amazon Kindle, Nokia, and more.
 Because mobile browsers have taken over 50 percent of global Internet traffic, it’s now more imperative than ever to make sure your website continues to function properly under load in mobile browsers.